Jack Quaid: Career

-Since 2019, Quaid has played Hugh "Hughie" Campbell, the lead role of The Boys.
+From 2019 to 2026, Quaid played Hugh "Hughie" Campbell, the lead role of The Boys.
 Quaid and his fellow The Boys co-star Erin Moriarty both appeared in the 2018 music video for Creedence Clearwater Revival's song "Have You Ever Seen the Rain?".

-Quaid voiced the role of Ensign Bradward "Brad" Boimler in the CBS All Access animated series Star Trek: Lower Decks (2020–2024).
+Quaid voiced the role of Ensign Bradward "Brad" Boimler in the CBS All Access Paramount Plus animated series Star Trek: Lower Decks (2020–2024).
 This follows his voice acting role on the animated series Harvey Girls Forever!
 Quaid also starred in 2019's romantic-comedy Plus One and appeared in the 2022 Scream reboot.

 In 2023, Quaid played a live action version of Ensign Bradward "Brad" Boimler in a crossover with Star Trek: Strange New Worlds called "Those Old Scientists."
 Quaid played a supporting role in Christopher Nolan's historical epic Oppenheimer (2023) as the physicist Richard Feynman.
 In 2024 he appeared as Nick Plinkett in the online series Half in the Bag as well as an episode of Best of the Worst.

-In 2025, Quaid starred in Companion as Josh, boyfriend of the titular companion robot Iris.
-In Novocaine, Quaid is the male lead Nathan Caine, where critics praised his ability to carry the action-comedy premise.
+In 2025 Quaid starred in Companion as Josh, boyfriend of the titular companion robot Iris and also had a main role in Novocaine as Nathan Caine.